dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 I learned a bit about custom `scanf` matchers, including misleading documentation at https://nim-lang.org/docs/strscans.html#user-definable-matchers -- when used with $[] a matcher takes 2 arguments; with ${} it takes 3.
-I had assumed that the string match result would be extracted by the `scanf` code using the match lenth returned by the matcher.
+I had assumed that the string match result would be extracted by the `scanf` code using the match length returned by the matcher.
 Rather, `scanf` expects a `var` arg to the matcher that receives this string.
 Other than that, and silly string index arithmetic off-by-one issues, it was all pretty easy.